-Traditional fee-for-service Medicare covers items and services that are “reasonable and necessary for the diagnosis or treatment of illness or injury or to improve the functioning of a malformed body member.”
+Traditional fee-for-service Medicare covers items and services that are “reasonable and necessary for the diagnosis or treatment of illness or injury, or to improve the functioning of a malformed body member.”
 The Medicare statute excludes coverage for certain items and services, such as cosmetic surgery and certain drugs.
-MA plans must cover all items and services covered under Parts A and B, and may cover additional services as well.
+Medicare Advantage (MA) plans must pay for all items and services covered under Medicare Parts A and B and may cover additional services.

-CMS may decide whether and when Medicare will add a new medical technology, such as a device, drug, or surgical procedure, as a covered benefit.
-Coverage determinations as a rule involve items or services that are very expensive (e.g., implantable defibrillators), that represent dramatic improvements or breakthroughs in the standard of care, or that are dated or ineffective.
 CMS has made national coverage determinations for only a few hundred items and services, but the number is increasing as the agency takes a more active role in Medicare coverage policy.
 Medicare administrative contractors may make local coverage determinations for types of services that are not the subject of a national coverage determination.
-In the absence of a national or local coverage ruling, Medicare administrative contractors (whom CMS employs to pay claims to providers) may decide whether to pay claims on the basis of “medical necessity” in light of individual patient circumstances.
+In the absence of a national or local coverage ruling, Medicare administrative contractors (whom CMS employs to pay claims to providers) may decide whether to pay claims on the basis of “medical necessity,” taking account of individual patient circumstances.

-Cost-effectiveness analysis—CMS has attempted to adopt cost-effectiveness analysis (CEA) as a Medicare coverage criterion in the past, but these proposals met strong, broad-based opposition and were withdrawn.
+Cost-effectiveness analysis—cost-effectiveness is an economic concept aimed at improving efficiency by improving performance, reducing cost, or both.
+CMS has attempted to adopt cost-effectiveness analysis (CEA) strategies for coverage determinations, but proposals have met strong, broad-based opposition and were withdrawn.

-Cost-effectiveness is an economic concept aimed at improving efficiency by improving performance and/or reducing cost.
-A CEA compares at least two alternative clinical interventions, such as a new technology versus routine care, and produces data about the incremental costs and health effects of each, usually expressed as a ratio.
+A cost-effectiveness analysis (CEA) compares at least two alternative clinical interventions, such as a new technology versus routine care, and produces data about the incremental costs and health effects of each, usually expressed as a ratio.
 A CEA can adjust for changes in the patient’s quality of life as a result of the intervention.
 Many CEA studies report results as cost per quality-adjusted life-year gained.
 For example, if an intervention costs an additional $50,000 and extends life by two years, then its cost-effectiveness ratio is $25,000 per additional life-year.
 A CEA does not consider the fairness or distributional effects of trade-offs between alternative interventions.

 Critics of CEA argue that the lack of standardized methodology is problematic because multiple evaluations of the same services and conditions could produce different results.
-These results may reflect the biases of study funders and/or the analysts who conduct the studies.
-Critics also worry that the analyses could be used selectively as a rationale for cutting spending or rationing care, particularly in public programs like Medicare and Medicaid.
-(For information on Medicaid coverage issues, see this chapter’s section Health Care Coverage: Medicaid.)
+These results may reflect the biases of study funders or the analysts who conduct the studies.
+Critics also worry that the analyses could be used selectively as a rationale for cutting spending or rationing care, particularly in public programs like Medicare and Medicaid (see also this chapter’s section on Health Care Coverage: Medicaid).

 Advocates of CEA assert that it could be useful as an approach to improve value and to optimize Medicare resources.
-Moreover, its wider application could just as well uncover underused services that improve outcomes, which could increase spending for that service.
-They also suggest that CEA may better target coverage for interventions to the specific subpopulations where they will be most effective.
+Moreover, its broader application could uncover underused services that improve outcomes, leading to increased spending for that service.
+They also suggest that CEA may better target coverage where they will be most effective.
 Because Medicare spending consumes a growing share of the federal budget, some argue that the current policy of paying for any intervention or device that promises medical benefits, no matter the cost, is not sustainable.

-Coverage with evidence development—disagreement exists about whether CMS may use CEA for Medicare coverage decisions in the absence of express legal authority to do so.
-In the past, CMS has relied on public information to assess new technologies for coverage decisions.
+Coverage with evidence development—In the past, CMS has relied on public information to assess new technologies for coverage decisions.
 Now, however, the agency is using an approach known as “coverage with evidence development.”
 Under this method, Medicare beneficiaries who take part in a clinical trial or data registry are granted temporary coverage for the item of new technology.
 If use of coverage with evidence development grows, that raises a concern about the protections of Medicare beneficiaries enrolled in these trials or data registries.
 Patients enrolled in clinical trials receive protections afforded human research subjects, such as informed consent.
 Those enrolled in data registries do not, which may raise ethical concerns.